wernersbacher/WhatsappStalker/README.md

 Switching between several user automatically, settings page, detecting other subpages.

+# Privacy Policy

+No user data are stored or analysed.
+All online status log data are getting saved in the local memory of your computer and get deleted when you leave the page.

 # Support and Contributing

 It can happen that Whatsapp Web changes the way it functions, so when there's a problem, just open an issue or open a pull request.